Crawl Space and mold problems associated with them:

 - Warped or buckling wood flooring

-Many crawl spaces are constructed with foundation vents which are conceived to help keep moisture problems in ascertain.
+Many crawl spaces are constructed with foundation vents that are conceived to help keep moisture problems in ascertain.
 Although, research shows such vents may indeed permit more moisture than they impede.
 Customary vented crawlspaces have one vent for every 150 rectangle feet and one vent from each corner of the crawlspace.
 Some furthermore natural follower systems to draw added moist air into the crawlspace.

 Vented crawlspaces: Can bring about hospitable natural environments for mold to augment.
 During humid or rainy climate months, a vented crawlspace can become moist with moisture.
 This moderately hot humidity encourages mold development on timber, HVAC ducts and other organic material in the crawlspace.